-Many motherboards come with an integrated graphics processor to handle less-intensive graphics but if you want to play HD (or better) games or want to do anything productive work related to graphics like 3D rendering, video processing, or even tasks like cryptomining, you must have a dedicated graphics card.
+Many motherboards come with an integrated graphics processor to handle less-intensive graphics.
+Still, suppose you want to play HD (or better) games or do any productive work related to graphics like 3D rendering, video processing, or even crypto-mining tasks.
+In that case, you must have a dedicated graphics card.

-But before you decide to break your bank balance with a $1000 graphics card, allow me tell you that you cannot put every graphics card into every system.
+But before you decide to break your bank balance with a $1000 graphics card, allow me to tell you that you cannot put every graphics card into every system.
 Because there’s a thing called CPU bottlenecking.

-CPU bottlenecking is a scenario when you pair with a high-end graphics card with a not-so-powerful CPU that is unable to utilize that much graphical power.
-Since a graphics card is made to produced as much graphics as possible at a single time, if your CPU is unable to keep up with the graphics card, it’ll start to bottleneck.
+CPU bottlenecking is a scenario when you pair with a high-end graphics card with a not-so-powerful CPU that cannot utilize that much graphical power.
+If your CPU is unable to keep up with the graphics card, it’ll start to bottleneck.

-With that being said, here we have listed the best graphics cards to be paired with the new Ryzen 3600 / 3600X CPUs.
+With that, here we have listed the best graphics cards to be paired with the new Ryzen 5 3600 / 3600X CPUs.

 So, without any further ado, let’s start.

-By spending so much money in advertising how fast their respective graphics cards are becoming with each passing year, PC hardware manufacturers make the average consumers forget one basic thing: A High-end graphics card isn’t for every PC builder out there.
+By spending so much money on advertising how fast their respective graphics cards are becoming with each passing year, PC hardware manufacturers make the average consumers forget one essential thing: A High-end graphics card isn’t for every PC builder out there.

-In fact, if you limit yourself to 1080p AAA titles, there are many ‘budget’ graphics cards which can get the job done without breaking your wallet.
+If you limit yourself to 1080p AAA titles, many ‘budget’ graphics cards can get the job done without breaking your wallet.

 One of such GPUs is the Red Devil Radeon RX 580 by the PowerColor.
-Going by its name, red color is used with the black which gives it a very good look.
+The red color with the black gives it a perfect look.
 Unlike many GPUs in its range, this one has a metal shroud for the cooler.

 In terms of specs, this video card 2304 stream processors + 2000 MHz memory clock speed with an improved 256-bit memory interface.
 Clocked at 1325 MHz, it takes power from a 8+6 power connection.
 Thanks to its 6+1 multi-phase design board, it runs more efficiently and overclocks with stability.

-In order to keep the card cooler, it has nickel-plated heat pipe with two 100 mm fans, while there’s the Mute Fan technology which allows the fan to completely turn off, if the temp hits below the 60 c mark.
+To keep the card cooler, it has a nickel-plated heat pipe with two 100 mm fans, while there’s the Mute Fan technology that allows the fan to completely turn off if the temp hits below the 60 c mark.
 The reason behind this is the large heatsink, but that heatsink also makes it larger than other similar cards.

-Apart from the relative high power consumption, we couldn’t find any real flaw in this card.
+Apart from the relatively high power consumption, we couldn’t find any real flaws in this card.
 I used the word real because you can’t expect 1440p gaming in this price range.

-So, as I said earlier, if you want to play only 1080p games, it’s a good option to pair it with your Ryzen 3600.
+So, as I said earlier, if you want to play only 1080p games, it’s a good option to pair it with your Ryzen 5 3600 / 3600X or 3600XT.
 Yes, it was released way back in 2017 but is still good if you’re looking for an under 200 graphics card.

 RX 5500XT is one of the new additions in AMD’s graphics cards line-up.
 Based on Navi 14 Architecture, RX 5500 and RX 5500XT cards are less-powerful siblings of (Navi 10 based) RX 5700 and RX 5700XT, and AMD has targeted the 1080p gaming market with them.

-While they have less transistor count and fewer computer units than RX 5700XT, they’re more powerful than the older-gen Polaris-based RX 580 we reviewed above – despite occupying less space.
+While they have less transistor count and fewer computer units than RX 5700XT, they’re more potent than the older-gen Polaris-based RX 580 we reviewed above – despite occupying less space.

 Given the AMD’s relatively better performance record in the midrange GPU market and the fact that RX 5700XT is our recommendation for the best GPU under 350 bucks, we had high hopes for its little siblings as well.
 Here we decided to include RX 5500XT card by Asus.